-On average, women make 77 cents on the dollar (this number is even lower for indigenous women and women of color), and can lose $1.2 million over the course of a lifetime.
+On average, women make 77 cents on the dollar (this number is even lower for indigenous women and women of color).
 This workshop is designed to help participants understand why the pay gap occurs, and equip them with concrete tools to assess their strengths, be their own best advocate and negotiate higher salaries at any stage of their career development.

 This 2 hour workshop is offered occasionally as part of our regular programming, and may also be available for departments and groups upon request.
 You may also be interested in our online salary negotiation module, which you can work through at your own pace.